bespon/bespon_website/docs/spec_overview.md

 including as dict keys.
 These must match the regular expression `_*[A-Za-z][0-9A-Z_a-z]*`.

-Unquoted strings that start with an ASCII identifier and then contain ASCII identifier characters separated by single spaces are allowed anywhere except as dict keys.
-Such unquoted strings are never allowed to break across lines.
-These must match the regular expression `_*[A-Za-z][0-9A-Z_a-z]*(?: [0-9A-Z_a-z]+)*`.

-Finally, unquoted strings that consist of a decimal integer or float followed immediately (with no separating space) by a sequence of one or more ASCII letters are allowed anywhere, with the restriction that the sequence of ASCII letters cannot be confusable with the syntax for any current or possible future number literal.
-Thus, something like `12.0pt` is a valid unquoted string, but `12.0e` is not, because it looks like an incomplete floating point value.
-The percent sign may be used instead of an ASCII letter sequence; something like `12.0%` is also valid as an unquoted string.

 Implementations should provide an option to enable unquoted strings based on Unicode identifiers, using Unicode properties `XID_Start` and `XID_Continue` with the omission of the Hangul filler code points U+115F, U+1160, U+3164,